en de

 Image credit: Abou Tarek Cairo

-It all started with a food cart, at the very same street corner.
-Today it’s a buzzing restaurant, a magnet for customers from all over the cities.
-Also, companies order their employees lunch with Abou Tarek.
+It all started with a food cart at the very same street corner.
+Today it’s a buzzing restaurant that serves as a magnet for customers from all over the city.
+Many local companies even order lunch for their employees from Abou Tarek.

 5 Reasons Why You Need to Visit Le Petit Chef